tess-jl/aws-developer-course/notes/AWS_Fundamentals.md

 -when SSH into EC2 machines can't use private IP because we're not on the same network (unless have a VPN) --> can only use public but if my computer is stopped / started the public IP can change!

 ### Private vs. Public vs. Elastic IP Hands On
+-been using a public IP to SSH
+-private IP cannot be used to SSH--> b/c not in the same network as EC2 instance -when we stop the EC2 instance--> public IP not shown at all--> private is the same --> restart the instance --> public IP has changed therefore need to update the SSH command

+HOW TO: Connect our EC2 instance to elastic IP -elastic IPs in the bottom left--> allocate a new address--> IP is not attached to anything --> right click and associate the elastic IP with the instance that is running--> now the public IP listed on the instance is our elastic IP
+-this elastic IPv4 will remain even if the instance is stopped!

+### Install Apache on EC2